 The Groups page in the Users section of the Admin menu lists all of the user groups on your Looker instance.
-Placing users into groups is helpful for managing Spaces access and other permissions.
+Placing users into groups is helpful for managing folders access and other permissions.

 Consider creating groups related to the type of content they handle.
 Users can filter the Top Content by group so good group design can help them find the content they need.

 The table of groups that appears on the page shows basic information about each group:

 |ID||A group ID assigned by Looker at the time of group creation|

 |Name||The name of the group that was entered when the group was created|